Whole New Mess

-Whole New Mess is the fifth studio album by American singer-songwriter Angel Olsen, released on August 28, 2020 on Jagjaguwar.
-Recorded by Olsen and engineer Michael Harris in a converted church, the album features tracks from her 2019 album, All Mirrors, arranged in a more intimate style.
+Whole New Mess is a re-recording album by American singer-songwriter Angel Olsen, released on August 28, 2020 on Jagjaguwar.
+Recorded by Olsen and engineer Michael Harris in a converted church, the album features tracks from her 2019 album, All Mirrors, arranged in a more intimate style, featuring the unreleased tracks "Whole New Mess" and "Waving, Smilling" which were released as singles.

 Recording

 Whole New Mess was recorded over ten days in October 2018 with engineers Michael Harris and Nicholas Wilbur.
 The pair worked in isolation in Anacortes, Washington, notable as the hometown of independent musician Phil Elverum, recording in a converted Catholic church.
 Olsen would use the church's corridors to create a natural echo effect on her vocals.

 The album was recorded prior to Olsen's 2019 studio album, All Mirrors, which features many of the same compositions in a different form: "When we made [Whole New Mess], I was still processing a lot of the songs, so for me, it’s harder to listen to this record than it is for me to listen to All Mirrors.
 When I recorded All Mirrors, other people had their hands in the pot, which separated me from the songs.
 I could get into them in a distant way.
 On Whole New Mess I’m feeling every feeling that they evoke."